Mon, Jun 1, 2020

-At this first stage, we will study how is the variability of the demand history, as we are looking to identify those items that have a simpler selling pattern than others.
-This approach will impact the models, not only in the final accuracy of the sales forecasting but also on the feature engineering and modeling efforts.
+At this first stage we will study the variability of the demand history, as we are looking to identify those items that have a simpler selling pattern than others.
+This approach will not only impact the final accuracy of the sales forecasting but also the feature engineering and modeling efforts.

 To perform this categorization, we will use the one proposed by Syntetos et al. (2005), in which the demands are divided into four different categories: